mvdh7/calkulate/README.md

 Calkulate is being developed primarily by [Dr Matthew P. Humphreys](https://mvdh.xyz) at the Royal Netherlands Institute for Sea Research ([NIOZ, Texel, the Netherlands](https://www.nioz.nl/en)).

+While its results should be reliable, the package is still a work-in-progress intended primarily for the developers' own use, and not everything is documented.
+You are therefore strongly encouraged to get in touch if you're using it.
+Contributions are welcome!

 ## Citation

 If you use Calkulate in your work, please cite it as: